ilci66/campin-nextjs-typescript/README.md

 * I could use bootstrap for the sign in modal at least but it seems easier I might not learn anything new if I go with bootstrap
 * Instead of going with the sign up page decided to create another modal for sign ups
 * Note to self: Don't forget to use fontawesome later
-* Note to self: Do the database connection now
+* Note to self: Implement jwt auth after French class